Skip navigation menu

 Luz is a graduate of MIT and Harvard

-After high school, Luz attended the Massachusetts Institute of Technology.
+Luz earned a scholarship to attend the Massachusetts Institute of Technology.
 She graduated with a Bachelor of Science in Electrical Engineering.
-After college she worked as an electrical engineer for Motorola.
+After college, she worked as an electrical engineer for Motorola.
 Her passion to get kids interested in engineering led her to pursue a Master of Education degree from Harvard University.

 Luz at MIT graduationLuz and her family at MIT graduation